No, You Are NOT Allowed to Use Any Flickr Images

 I have had some questions about this myself.
 I knew there were some differences in which ones you can use and not use so thanks for helping clear that up.

-There is a really cool wordpress plugin called Photo Dropper that I use that allows you to search for creative commons use photos on flickr directly from the admin panel in Wordpress.
+There is a really cool wordpress plugin called Photo Dropper that I use that allows you to search for creative commons use photos on flickr directly from the admin panel in WordPress.
 The really cool thing is it will insert the image your want to use as well as automatically create the link back to the author.

 Useful post, as it helps address the common misconception that you can use any flickr image you want.